rocjay1/rocjay1-winlab/hyperv_home_lab_build.md

 Assign static IPs and gateway inside each VM.
 DNS will be configured in Phase 2.

-> **DNS on VMs**: don’t point DCs at public DNS (e.g., 8.8.8.8).
+Don’t point DCs at public DNS (e.g., 8.8.8.8).
 During promotion, a DC must resolve AD SRV records locally; we set DC01 to use itself, and DC02 to use DC01 until it’s promoted.

 Inside DC01 (PowerShell):